underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

 ```

 Once we have summoned instances of `Last`,
-we can use them at the value level:
+we can use them at the value level
+via their `apply` methods:

 ```tut:book
 last1("foo" :: 123 :: HNil)